StoneLing/fc-signed-object/draft-guo-fc-so.md

 # The FC Content-Type

-The content-type for a FC is defined as ForwardingCommitment and has the numerical value of (TODO OID).
+The content-type for a FC is defined as ForwardingCommitment and has the numerical value of 1.2.840.113549.1.9.16.1.(TBD).

 This OID MUST appear both within the eContentType in the encapContentInfo object as well as the content-type signed attribute in the signerInfo object (see {{RFC6488}}).

 # The FC eContent

-The content of a FC identifies a forwarding commitments and forwarding bindings that an Autonomous System (AS) announces to other nodes upon receiving BGP-update messages.
+The content of a FC identifies a forwarding commitment and forwarding binding that an AS announces to other nodes upon receiving BGP-update message.
 Other ASes which on-path can validate the FC and perform path verification for traffic forwarding based on the AS-path information.
 Off-path ASes can utilize this FC for collaborative filtering.
 A FC is formally defined as:

+    ct-FC CONTENT-TYPE ::=
+        { ForwardingCommitmentAttestation IDENTIFIED BY id-ct-FC }

+    id-ct-FC OBJECT IDENTIFIER ::= { id-ct TBD }

-    ForwardingCommitment ::= SEQUENCE {
+    ForwardingCommitmentAttestation ::= SEQUENCE {
         version [0]         INTEGER DEFAULT 0,
         asID                ASID,
-        prefix Prefix,
+        prefix              SEQUENCE (SIZE(1)) OF Prefix,
         fc FC }

-    ASID ::= INTEGER
+    ASID ::= INTEGER (0..4294967295)

     Prefix ::= SEQUENCE {
         afi                 AFI,
         address             IPAddress,
-        prefixLength INTEGER }
+        prefixLength        INTEGER (SIZE(0..128)}

     AFI ::= OCTET STRING (SIZE(2))

-    IPAddress ::= BIT STRING
+    IPAddress ::= BIT STRING (SIZE(0..128))

     FC ::= SEQUENCE {
         id                  BIT STRING
         signature           BIT STRING }

 Note that this content appears as the eContent within the encapContentInfo (see {{RFC6488}}).